To the Seaside Before Dawn - by Man-lam

 4-7 days

-Walk to the Sea at Dawn - Man Hoi-lam - Indie Press - Paper Blue
+To the Seaside Before Dawn - by Man-lam - Indie Press - Paper Blue

 Product Description

-The sea that surges to change the city's destiny, and its coastal habitats whose destinies are constantly rewritten.
-Recommended by Lam Chiu-ying, Yu Lai-man, Lee Chi-leung Foreword by Hon Lai-chu, Wong Ching-hang -- Lam Chiu-ying (Former Director of the Hong Kong Observatory): In this book, Man Hoi-lam takes us to various places in Hong Kong, from waterfalls on mountains flowing down to river mouth mudflats, from remote villages to small remaining natural corners next to luxury housing estates.
-Everywhere, she finds traces of nature's life striving.
-Yu Lai-man (Programme Co-ordinator of the Master of Arts in Literary and Cultural Studies at the University of Hong Kong): "Walk to the Sea at Dawn" responds to the folding of relationships between ecology, history, the city, and the individual.
-It is a rare multi-perspective work.
-Lee Chi-leung (Writer): Through the editing and exchange of scenes, texts, and narrative voices, readers follow the "surrogate-like bodily consciousness" of survivors to observe, perceive, and walk through "My City" in a different way. -- This is a collection of essays on Hong Kong's ecological writing, and also a travelogue of Hong Kong that reflects its humanistic history.
-Along the coastlines of Hong Kong's islands and the Kowloon Peninsula, the author's memories of growing up are folded.
-In the crevices of sunlight, the words grow with the intimacy and distance between the individual, the city, and nature. -- Number of Pages: 264 Inner Page Color: Two-color Binding: Paperback Category: Hong Kong Literature / Essays / Modern Chinese Writing
+The sea that surged to change this city's fate, and its coastal habitats whose destinies are continually rewritten.
+Recommended by Lam Chiu-ying, Yu Lai-man, and Lee Chi-leung.
+Forewords by Hon Lai-chu and Wong Ching-hang. -- Lam Chiu-ying (Former Director of the Hong Kong Observatory): In this book, Man-lam takes us across Hong Kong, from waterfalls on mountains flowing down to river mouths and mudflats, from remote villages to small remnants of nature beside luxury housing estates.
+Everywhere, she finds traces of nature's tenacious life.
+Yu Lai-man (Programme Co-ordinator of MA in Literary and Cultural Studies, The University of Hong Kong): "To the Seaside Before Dawn" responds to the intricate layers of ecology, history, the city, and the individual's relationship, a rare multi-faceted work.
+Lee Chi-leung (Writer): In the editing and substitution of scenes, texts, and narrative voices, readers follow a "substitute-like bodily consciousness" of the survivor to observe, perceive, and journey through another path of "My City." -- This is a collection of essays on Hong Kong's ecological writing, and also a travelogue of Hong Kong that reflects its humanistic history.
+Along the coastlines of Hong Kong's islands and the Kowloon Peninsula, the author folds in childhood memories.
+Through the gaps of sunlight, the words sprout the intimacy and distance between the individual, the city, and nature. -- Pages: 264 Interior Color: Two-color Binding: Paperback Category: Hong Kong Literature / Essays / Contemporary Chinese Works

 Product Details